-Case 1: An economic operator obliged to fill in the Intrastat declaration only for arrival flow shall not report goods dispatched as returned, as these are Intra-EU dispatches of goods.
+Case 1: An economic operator obliged to fill in the Intrastat declaration only for import flow shall not report goods dispatched as returned, as these are Intra-EU exports of goods.

-Case 2: An economic operator obliged to fill in the Intrastat declaration only for dispatch flow shall not report for Intrastat received goods as returned, as these are Intra-EU arrivals of goods.
+Case 2: An economic operator obliged to fill in the Intrastat declaration only for dexport flow shall not report for Intrastat received goods as returned, as these are Intra-EU imports of goods.